 A lot of Chrome OS native features will become less important when Android apps become mainstream.
-I always thought that Chrome OS Camera app also will be one of them.
-When Play Store comes with those fancy camera / photo editing apps, the humble Chrome OS camera app will become inferior to many.
+I always thought that the Chrome OS Camera app also will be one of them.
+When the Play Store comes with those fancy camera/photo editing apps, the humble Chrome OS camera app will become inferior to many.

 Or so I thought.

 Looks like this is now how the Chrome OS team looks at it.
 They have updated the Camera app with a nice little feature.
 According to

 François Beaufort who reported this first on Google Plus, the official Chrome OS Camera App now allows you to switch between all your connected cameras.
 This means you can connect a camera other than the webcam on your Chromebook and take photos using that.